jokob-sk/NetAlertX/front/plugins/unifi_import/README.md

 ## Overview

 A plugin allowing for importing devices from a UniFi controller.
+The plugin also tries to import the network map.

 ### Usage